CellCycleGAN: Spatiotemporal Microscopy Image Synthesis of Cell Populations using Statistical Shape Models and Conditional GANs: Introduction

 \section{Introduction}

 Automatic segmentation and tracking is indispensable to be able to keep pace with the amount of data acquired in high-throughput microscopy experiments.
 Deep learning has recently largely transformed the field of computer vision and provides excellent results on various imaging domains \cite{Meijering2020}.
 However, this only holds true if the models are trained with sufficient training data.
 Despite community efforts like the Broad Bioimage Benchmark Collection and the Cell Tracking Challenge \cite{Ulman17}, manually annotated training data sets for the field of bioimage analysis are still rare.
-Data synthesis has thus been of high interest, \eg, to augment manually annotated training data sets \cite{Baniukiewicz2019}, to provide data sets for algorithm benchmarking \cite{Ulman17} and for scenarios such as image restoration where manual ground truth is impossible to obtain \cite{Kozubek2020}.
+Data synthesis has thus been of high interest, \eg, to augment manually annotated training data sets or to provide data sets for algorithm benchmarking \cite{Ulman17} and image restoration \cite{Kozubek2020}.